redemptive/chef-node-cookbook/README.md

 ## Installation and Usage

 - Installation of dependancies
-  - Install VirtualBox
+  - Install VirtualBox from (here)[ https://www.virtualbox.org/wiki/Downloads ]
-  - Install Vagrant
+  - Install Vagrant from (here) [ https://www.vagrantup.com/downloads.html ]
-  - Install ChefDK
+  - Install ChefDK from (here) [ https://downloads.chef.io/chefdk ]

 - Testing the cookbook
   - Download the repository, navigate to it in the command line and run kitchen test